On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-Similarly, If we have a combined system with some states in the negative spectrum and some states in the positive spectrum, we write:
+Similarly, given a combined system with some states in the negative spectrum and some states in the positive spectrum, we write:

-\begin{remark} It should be noticed that the theory here presented does not encompass the description of entangled states, in that the identifications discussed above hold only for pure products of single-particle states. \end{remark} The following result follows directly from Proposition \ref{propertiesgamma}, bearing in mind that the trace does not depend on the chosen Hilbert basis and that $\rF^\varepsilon(x)$ vanishes on the orthogonal of $\sS(x)$.
-It should be mentioned at this point (it will be proved in Section \ref{subsectionregularityvacuum}) that the causal fermion system arising from $\sol^-$ is indeed regular at any point $x\in\bR^4$. \begin{proposition} Let $(\scH,\rF^\varepsilon)$ be a CFS, $x\in\bR^4$ be regular and let $\sN_x,\sN$ be Hilbert bases of $\sS(x)$ and $\mathscr{H}$, respectively, then
+\begin{remark} It should be stressed that the theory here presented does not encompass the description of entangled states, in that the identifications discussed above hold only for pure products of single-particle states. \end{remark} The following result follows directly from Proposition \ref{propertiesgamma}, bearing in mind that the definition of trace is independent from the Hilbert basis and that $\rF^\varepsilon(x)$ vanishes on the orthogonal of $S_x$.
+We anticipate (it will be proved in Section \ref{subsectionregularityvacuum}) that the causal fermion system arising from $\sol^-$ is indeed regular at any point $x\in\bR^{1,3}$. \begin{proposition} Let $(\scH,\rF^\varepsilon)$ be a causal fermion system, $x\in\bR^{1,3}$ a regular point and $\sN_x,\sN$ Hilbert bases of $S_x$ and $\mathscr{H}$, respectively.
+Then

-In particular the left-hand series always exists and does not depend on the chosen basis. \end{proposition}
+In particular, the left-hand series converges and does not depend on the Hilbert~basis. \end{proposition}

 The result above has a direct physical interpretation.
 Sticking to the standard interpretation of quantum mechanics, given a normalized smooth physical solution $\psi$, the value